 You’ve got your snowboarding vacation all booked up, gathered your gear and are ready and raring to hit the slopes.
 But are you really ready?
 Will your body stand up to the demands of throwing yourself down steep, snowy slopes for a whole week?
+Will it deal with hucking yourself off cliffs, splitboarding in the backcountry or overshooting kicker landings?
 Even if you’re already in good shape, it’s likely that you’ll need to add a snowboarding workout into your fitness routine to properly prepare yourself.
-And if you’re not in good shape, then you should definitely start training for snowboarding a couple of months prior to your trip.
+And if you’re not in good shape, then you should definitely start training for snowboarding at least a couple of months prior to your trip.

 Though I’m not currently qualified as a fitness instructor, I spent many years, in a past life, as a personal trainer.
 I’m also well acquainted with the snow, having spent 5 full seasons worshipping it!
 With this in mind, and with some advice from strength and conditioning coach, Rocky Snyder, I’ve put together a snowboarding workout to get you ready to ride!